(1) Promoting a healthy community by building bike lanes throughout town.

 (10) Supporting Quincy’s first responders and healthcare professionals (police, fire, & medical).

 Eduardo thanks our town’s brave first responders for their service.
 As an Army National Guardsman, Eduardo has had the opportunity to work alongside many law enforcement agencies and fire departments.
-Eduardo understands their commitment and sacrifice, and will do everything within his power to support them in Quincy.
+Eduardo understands their commitment and sacrifice, and will do everything within his ability to support them in Quincy.

 Eduardo sends a special thank you to all the frontline medical professionals for their tireless dedication to our community during the COVID-19 pandemic.